vamsipavanmahesh/rubyhive/_posts/2017-11-12-use-shoulda-matchers-for-clean-tests.markdown

 This article about comparing how tests are easier to read, when you use shoulda-matchers for testing associations and validations. shoulda-matchers is a nice gem in our toolkit which will help to test fairly trivial things, which are cumbersome to write in plain RSpec.

-So this code is taken from one of my side projects, where User and Category has a has many through relationship with UserCategory.
+So this code is taken from one of my side projects, where `User` and `Category` models are having a `has many through` relationship with `UserCategory`.

 Here is what my model looks like